raceychan/ididi/roadmap.md

 In the near future, dg.node will only create a node without recursively resolving its sub dependencies, it only resolve the dependent and the dependencies of the dependent, nothing more.

-Node would be fully resolved when `dg.static_resolve` is called.
+Node would be fully resolved when `dg.analyze` is called.

 ## version 1.0.0